 Most services last 1 hour or less.

-Except following the 8:30 am service at the South Campus, fellowship and coffee is offered and children can be seen scrambling to the donut table.
+Fellowship and coffee is offered and children can be seen scrambling to the donut table.
 We invite you to stick around for awhile and meet others.
 Stop by the Welcome Center to introduce yourself.
 There you will find information about various programs and upcoming events.

 Adult Seminars, offered most Sunday mornings at both the North and South Campus, are open to all with no need to register in advance.
 Other opportunities for Bible studies and adult learning programs are available throughout the week.